-DDA will continue with the annual rate setting cycle and RRAG stakeholder group initiated in January 2022 to support the review of rate priorities and inform the FFS rates established with the BrickTM methodology.
-Efforts are currently underway to pilot and establish a standardized GL data collection template for DDA providers to allow for annual data collection to support data-informed decisions for identified priorities, specific services, and rate rebase years.
+DDA will continue with the annual rate setting cycle and RRAG stakeholder group to support the review of rate priorities and inform the FFS rates established with the Brick Method [TM].
+Efforts are currently underway to implement a standardized GL data collection template for DDA providers to collect and submit FY 2024 data.
+The standardized GL data collection template will allow for annual data collection to support data-informed decisions for identified priorities, specific services, and rate rebase years.
+DDA established a pilot provider group to ensure their input into the design of the standardized GL data collection template.
 Additionally, DDA will continue to support providers with the transition from PCIS2 to LTSSMaryland and the new rate structure.

-14 FY2023-Supplemental-Budget-No.-4.pdf (maryland.gov)
+17 FY2023-Supplemental-Budget-No.-4.pdf (maryland.gov)